resolve109/study-aws-sa/aws-study-guide.md

   - Superior to other storage options like EFS (which uses NFS protocol) for Windows workloads
   - FSx for Windows File Server is the recommended storage solution for SharePoint in AWS, as it natively supports the SMB protocol and Active Directory integration required by SharePoint
   - Compared to alternatives, it offers the best combination of performance, native Windows compatibility, and simplified management for SharePoint workloads
+  - For disaster recovery across regions, can be paired with AWS Backup to create and copy backups to secondary regions
+  - Works with AWS Backup Vault Lock to ensure replicated backups cannot be deleted for specified retention periods
+  - Multi-AZ deployments provide higher resilience than Single-AZ for business-critical applications
+  - When RPO of minutes is required, should use Multi-AZ deployment with frequent backups scheduled through AWS Backup
+  - Can replicate file systems to other regions to protect against regional outages or for disaster recovery
 - **FSx for OpenZFS**:
   - For NFS-based Unix/Linux file workloads
   - Does not support SMB